aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 A hub contains gateways for site-to-site, ExpressRoute, or point-to-site functionality.
 It takes 30 minutes to create the site-to-site VPN gateway in the virtual hub.
 You must create a Virtual WAN before you can create a hub.

-1. Locate the Virtual WAN that you created.
+1. In the portal, type Virtual WAN into the search box and select **Virtual WANs** from the results list locate and select the Virtual WAN that you created.

 2. On the Virtual WAN page, under **Connectivity**, select **Hubs**.